Calf Injury Treatment Wimbledon

 However, patients with calf muscle pain have had the condition of some time on and off and this indicates an older tear that has healed poorly.
 Poor healing in a muscle feels like a knot and under a microscope this looks like gristle in steak.
 This gristle acts like a spanner in the cogs of the muscle engine.
 Creating pain and intermittent yanks/ pulls/ spasms.

-Treatment should obviously be focused on removing this spanner and that is what we aim to do with our calf treatment protocol.
-This means breaking down the gristle and the oldest method to do this is sports massage - this is effective for a healed grade 1 tear but often isn't sufficient for grades 2-3.
+The oldest method to do this is sports massage - this is effective for a healed grade 1 tear but often isn't sufficient for grades 2-3 scar tissue.

 For these high grades, we will use shockwave therapy (most effective) or ultrasound and mix it with our high standard percussion therapy, active release therapy (sports massage), heat and our video rehabilitation rehab methods

-To find out what exactly is causing your pain book a consultation – Click here to request a callback.
+To find out what exactly is causing your pain book a consultation – CONTACT US